ANAY-prog-777/WEATHER-FETCHER/README.md

 # WEATHER-FETCHER
-i am making this project as a hackclub initiative and its a WEATHER FETCHER  which uses api to fetch the weather of different cities or places
+i am making this project as a hackclub initiative and its a WEATHER FETCHER  which uses api to fetch the weather of different cities or places, IT VERY EASY TO USE AND EVEN A TODDLER CAN USE IT , U JUST HAVE TO TUPE THE CITY ,STATE OR PLACE U WANT THE INFORMATION OF AND U WILL GET THE WEATHER DETAILS.

 ----> Why I built this
 I wanted to move than basic scripts and learn how to integrate external APIs into a CLI environment.
 This tool handles live data fetching, JSON  and error handling while maintaining a clean, and minimilist environement. i was always thinking that building these type of thing was hard but it was pretty easy.